Patient Media Programs Internship

 Intern candidates are required to be:

-- Graduates or undergraduates in their junior or senior year.
+- Graduates or undergraduates in their junior or senior year or recent graduates

-- Enrolled in a degree related to multimedia broadcasting, communications, film and television, graphic design or child development.
+- Affiliated and enrolled in a degree related to multimedia broadcasting, communications, film and television, graphic design or child development

 Previous successful experience working with children is preferred.